 Are there any safeguards and procedures to be followed for claiming a refund on exported goods and services?

-Yes, there are specific rules, procedures, and safeguards prescribed by GST authorities that businesses must adhere to when claiming a refund for exported goods or services.
+Yes, GST authorities prescribe specific rules, procedures, and safeguards that businesses must follow when claiming a refund for exported goods or services.
 These guidelines are essential for a smooth refund process.